-While a process is a task, or series of tasks, which has been streamlined for efficiency and (subsequently) documented, the system is built of individual processes; most of them being interdependent to some degree.
+While a process is a task, or series of tasks, which has been streamlined for efficiency and documented, the system is built of individual subsystems and their processes.

 A process produces results through work being done in the process whereas a system produces results through the interaction of processes. - David Hoyle

 Let’s consider processes the building blocks and the system the way these processes are organized and interact 2 .